 (d) If coaching/barracking is attempted the offender/s should be asked to stop.
 If coaching/barracking continues, the referee may award the game to the non-offending players.

-(e) In all cup matches that finish 6-6, there should be a three man play off to decide the outcome, instead of a ‘one game’ play off.
-Each three frames should have a lag break instead of spinning a coin.
+(e) In all cup matches that finish 6-6, there should be a three player ‘play off’ to decide the outcome, instead of a ‘one game’ play off.
+Each frame in the ‘play off’ should have a lag for break.

 9. Un-played/Rearranged Matches

 Item removed from Constitution.